LEARN

 Don't Stretch Cold Muscles

-Timing is essential since there are better ideas than stretching cold muscles, which need to be warmed up properly.
-Regarding stretching, cold muscles are considered risky since "you can strain, pull or tear a muscle if forced into a stretch without being warmed up," says Norvell.
+Timing is essential since stretching cold muscles is riskier than warming them up properly first.
+Cold muscles are considered risky since you can strain, pull, or tear a muscle if forced into a stretch without being warmed up.

 Warm Muscle Stretch